 Does USAA offer parent student loans?

-No. USAA does not offer parent student loans.
+No, USAA does not offer parent student loans.

 If you’re a parent looking to borrow for your child’s education, you may consider federal Direct PLUS Loans (Parent PLUS) or private parent student loans.
+Be sure to compare rates, repayment terms, and borrower protections before choosing a lender.

 About our contributors